faizan1234567/Brain-Tumors-Segmentation/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/faizan1234567/Brats-20-Tumors-segmentation/blob/main/notebooks/BraTS21_setup.ipynb)
-# Brain Tumors Segmentation on BraTS21 Dataset
+# Brain Tumors Segmentation on BraTS23 Dataset (New)
-Brain tumor is one of the deadlist kind of disease around the global.
-Among these, gliomas are the most common type.
-Radiologists use MRI images to diagnose the disease.
-Radiologists can sometimes make errors, and it's highly time consuming process.
+Brain tumor is one of the deadlist kind of disease around the globe.
+Among these, gliomas are ubiquitous.
+Physcians and Radiologists use MRI scans and CT scans to diagnose the disease.
+In addition, it could be highly pruned to human errors, and it's highly time consuming process when timely diagnosis is required.
 To assit radioligits, deep learning is being used.
-Therefore, to train a deep learning model for diagnosing the disease, a large dataset is being used to train the AI model for accurate predictions.
+Deep Learning has shown remarkable performance in medical imaging over the years.
+Therefore, to train a deep learning model, a large dataset is being used to train the AI model for accurate diagnosis for early treamtment of the disease.
 ![Alt Text](https://github.com/faizan1234567/Brats-20-Tumors-segmentation/blob/main/media/gif.gif)

 ## Dataset Description
-All [BraTS21](http://braintumorsegmentation.org/) mpMRI scans are available as [NIfTI](https://radiopaedia.org/articles/nifti-file-format) files and described as  T2 Fluid Attenuated Inversion Recovery(Flair), native(T1), T2-weighted(T2), and post-contrast T1-weighted (T1Gd).
+All [BraTS23](http://braintumorsegmentation.org/) mpMRI scans are available as [NIfTI](https://radiopaedia.org/articles/nifti-file-format) files and described as  T2 Fluid Attenuated Inversion Recovery(Flair), native(T1), T2-weighted(T2), and post-contrast T1-weighted (T1Gd).
 They were acquired with differnt clinical protocals and various scanners from different institutions.

-Annotations consistsof  GD-enhancing tumor (ET — label 4), the peritumoral edematous/invaded tissue (ED — label 2), and the necrotic tumor core (NCR — label 1), more detail here.
+Annotations consistsof  GD-enhancing tumor (ET — label 3), the peritumoral edematous/invaded tissue (ED — label 2), and the necrotic tumor core (NCR — label 1), more detail [here](https://www.synapse.org/#!Synapse:syn51156910/wiki/622351).

-The dataset contains 1251 patient cases that are labelled.
+The dataset contains 1251 patient cases that are labelled by expert radiologists.
 However, cases in validation set are not labelled.
-Therefore, I splitted the original training dataset into 5 folder of equal size.
+Therefore,the dataset has been divided into five folders.
 Four of them are used for training and one is used for evaluation.

 The dataset is represented in a directory in the following sturcture, please make necessary changes if required in your case.
+And make sure to add other helping files in the dataset directory.

 ```
-BraTS21/
+Dataset/
-├── train/
+├── training/
-│   ├── RSNA_ASNR_MICCAI_BraTS2021_TrainingData_16July2021/
+│   ├── ASNR-MICCAI-BraTS2023-GLI-Challenge-TrainingData/
-│   │   ├── BraTS2021_00000/
+│       ├── BraTS-GLI-00000-000/
-│   │   │   ├── BraTS2021_00000_flair.nii.gz
+│       │   ├── BraTS-GLI-00000-000-t2f.nii.gz
-│   │   │   ├── BraTS2021_00000_seg.nii.gz
+│       │   ├── BraTS-GLI-00000-000-seg.nii.gz
-│   │   │   ├── BraTS2021_00000_t1.nii.gz
+│       │   ├── BraTS-GLI-00000-000-t1n.nii.gz
-│   │   │   ├── BraTS2021_00000_t2.nii.gz
+│       │   ├── BraTS-GLI-00000-000-t2w.nii.gz
-│   │   │   └── BraTS2021_00000_t1ce.nii.gz
+│       │   └── BraTS-GLI-00000-000-t1c.nii.gz
-│   │   └── ...
+│       └── ...
-│   ├── brats21_folds.json
-│   └── BraTS21-17_Mapping.csv
+│
 └── validation/
-    └── RSNA_ASNR_MICCAI_BraTS2021_ValidationData/
+    └── ASNR-MICCAI-BraTS2023-GLI-Challenge-ValidationData/
-        ├── BraTS2021_00001/
+        ├── BraTS-GLI-00001-000/
-        │   ├── BraTS2021_00001_flair.nii.gz
+        │   ├── BraTS-GLI-00001-000-t1c.nii.gz
-        │   ├── BraTS2021_00001_t1.nii.gz
+        │   ├── BraTS-GLI-00001-000-t2f.nii.gz
-        │   ├── BraTS2021_00001_t1ce.nii.gz
+        │   ├── BraTS-GLI-00001-000-t1n.nii.gz
-        │   └── BraTS2021_00001_t2.nii.gz
+        │   └── BraTS-GLI-00001-000-t2w.nii.gz
         └── ...

 ```

 ![alt text](https://github.com/faizan1234567/Brats-20-Tumors-segmentation/blob/main/media/fig_brats21.png)